infant-cognition-tampere/gazeanalysislib/README.md

     xgazerc = colNum(HEADERS, 'RightEyeNx');
     ygazerc = colNum(HEADERS, 'RightEyeNy');

-    % Replace tags (HEADERS-variable is unchanged)
-    DATA = replaceStringsInColumn(DATA, idc, 'gcwait', 'target');
+    % Replace tags e.g. if we want to group the (HEADERS-variable is unchanged) DATA = replaceStringsInColumn(DATA, idc, 'gcwait', 'target');
     DATA = replaceStringsInColumn(DATA, idc, 'animation', 'target');
+    DATA = replaceStringsInColumn(DATA, idc, 'lateral', 'target');

     % Combine x and y -coordinates on both eyes to one 'combined', see
     % function help for details